romanaruqia/Advanced-Mathematical-Physics/README.md

 # Advanced Mathematical Physics
-A list of various projects solving problems of Advanced Mathematical Physics, coded in Scilab
+A list of simulation-based problems of Advanced Mathematical Physics, coded in Scilab